rclone/rclone/docs/content/install.md

 To Windows service running any rclone command, the excellent third-party utility [NSSM](http://nssm.cc), the "Non-Sucking Service Manager", can be used.
-It includes some advanced features such as adjusting process periority, defining process environment variables, redirect to file anything written to stdout, and customized response to different exit codes, with a GUI to configure everything from (although it can also be used from command line ).
+It includes some advanced features such as adjusting process priority, defining process environment variables, redirect to file anything written to stdout, and customized response to different exit codes, with a GUI to configure everything from (although it can also be used from command line ).